5 local gifts for your valentine in Raleigh

 Photo by TG Floristry

-Valentine’s Day is just over a week away — and don’t worry, we’ve got the gifts covered.
+Valentine’s Day is just around the corner — and don’t worry, we’ve got the gifts covered.
 If you’re looking to keep things classic this V-Day, consider shopping local for the essentials including chocolate, flowers, and spa treatments for your beau.

 For love that’s still blooming